Display Key Tasks in Microsoft Project's Timeline View

 - Drag the line below the timeline to the bottom of the screen.

-- Choose the desired print options and click on Print.
+- Choose the desired print options and click Print.

-- To return to the split view, click on the View tab on the Ribbon and then select Timeline.
+- To return to the split view, click the View tab in the Ribbon and then select Timeline.

 You may also like